AMReX-Fusion/Furnace/README.md

 ## Core Developers

-People who make a number of substantive contributions will be named "core developers" of Furnace.
+People who make a number of substantive contributions will be named "core developers" of Logi.
 The criteria for becoming a core developer are flexible, but generally involve one of the following:

-  * 10 non-merge commits to `Furnace/Source/` or `Furnace/Docs/`
+  * 10 non-merge commits to `Logi/Source/` or `Logi/Docs/`
     or one of the problems that is not your own science problem *or*

   * addition of a new algorithm / module  *or*